catano11/FA21TSCI5230_project/README.md

 remember every single bit of information from your classes, but you are not alone-- you're working with three other excellent investigators-- they might remember the parts you forgot and vice versa.
-Furthermore, you can use Google, various R and python help files, and any other source of information you can find.
+Furthermore, you can use Google, various R and Python help files, and any other source of information you can find.

 Instructions:

 * The file `Grand_Draft.docx` needs to be completed with the highlighted information.
-Instead of manually editing this file, you are welcome to generate a dynamic version of it using RStudio or some other means, as long as the original text is preserved, the format is reasonably similar, and of course you fill in the requested information.
+Instead of manually editing this file, you should generate a dynamic version of it using RStudio or some other means, as long as the original text is preserved, the format is reasonably similar, and of course you fill in the requested information.